Seger-Steele/Scripts/aCropalypse Detection (CVE 2023-21036)/README.md

 Requires that you:

  - Have the html files downloaded locally all under 1 directory
  - Update the variables at the end of the script (html_folder and destination_folder).
-These are highlighed by edits within the script.
+These are highlighed by comments within the script.

 acropalypse_detection.py was copied from https://github.com/infobyte/CVE-2023-21036, this will tell you if the files are vulnerable or not.
 See the link for more details.